yatharth742/Credit_card_transaction_analysis_using_SQL/README.md

 This report presents a set of SQL queries aimed at analyzing credit card spends and city-wise expenses.
 The queries provide insights into various aspects of spending patterns, contribution percentages, and growth trends based on the given dataset.

-Dataset:
-The dataset used for these queries includes information on credit card spends, transaction details, card types, expense types, and city-wise data.
-It provides a comprehensive view of spending behavior across different dimensions.